 - one of the professional bodies listed in our information on how to find a private therapist.

 For more information on things to consider when starting any kind of therapy, see our page getting the most from therapy.

-There are many self-guided mindfulness resources available to guide you through different mindfulness exercises.
-Apps, books and CDs are typically less structured than an online courses.
+There are many self-guided resources to help you through different mindfulness exercises.
+Apps, books and audio – such as CDs and podcasts – are typically less structured than online courses.

-There's no formal regulation of self-help resources and they vary greatly in quality and cost, so it can be hard to judge what might work for you.
-But in general, it's a good idea to look for course or resource that:
+Self-help resources have no formal regulation, and vary greatly in quality and cost.
+This can make it hard to judge what might work for you.
+But in general, it's a good idea to look for a course or resource that:

 - gives you clear information about its potential benefits and risks